Gwynedd Mercy Academy Art Department

 Art Department Goals

 Gwynedd Mercy students will demonstrate improved critical thinking skills.
 This will be accomplished through a balanced program of art education that addresses the study of art production, art history, aesthetics, and art criticism.
 When students produce artwork, they will ask themselves questions about composition, design, form, and color.
 They will develop their technical skills with a variety of media.
 They will enhance and question their creativity and challenge themselves to develop a visually expressive voice.
-These questions will lead them into thought about aesthetics, the philosophy of beauty.
-Students will ask themselves “What is art?”.
+This process will lead students into thought about aesthetics, the philosophy of beauty.
+They will ask themselves “What is art?”.
 They will develop rational answers that they can logically defend during art critiques.
-Students will also study art criticism and read and write about art and professional artists.
+Students will study art criticism and read and write about art and professional artists.
 They will ponder fundamental questions about art and its role in our society.
-Students will learn how art can be connected to contemporary social, political, moral, and economic issues.
-Lastly, students will study art history.
-They will view and discuss important artwork from the past and learn about the historical contexts in which significant art was created and how it is connected to contemporary issues.
+They will learn how art can be connected to contemporary social, political, moral, and economic issues.
+Students will also study art history.
+They will view and discuss important artwork from the past and learn about the historical contexts in which significant art was created.
+They will learn how art has evolved and changed and how it is connected to contemporary issues.
 This will challenge students to critically analyze their own art in the context of their own culture and world.